mrarogiewicz/prompts/stock_analysis_detail.md

 - **Currency:** Use the company’s stated [REPORT_CURRENCY] for all financial tables.
 State this clearly in each table header (e.g., "All figures in [REPORT_CURRENCY] Millions").
 If a conversion to USD is required, state the exchange rate and its source.
 - **Formatting:** Format currency with standard suffixes ($10.5B, €410M).
 Use one decimal place for percentages (12.3%).
 - **Period Labeling:** Use actual report end-dates (e.g., "Quarter Ended 2025-06-30") rather than fiscal labels ("FQ2'25").
 If a major acquisition or accounting change affects comparability, add a footnote explaining the adjustment.
 - **Data Gaps:** If a required metric is unavailable from standard sources, explicitly state "Not Available" and briefly explain why (e.g., "Company does not disclose this metric").
-Do not invent data.
+Do not invent or create any data.
+Everything must come from sources.

 # [Required Report Structure]
 — Follow this exact order and use the specified Markdown formatting —